 There's some setup you must do before publishing your extension.

 identity.getRedirectURL().
-This function derives a redirect URL from the add-on's ID, so if you want to use it, you should probably set your add-on's ID explicitly using the
+This function derives a redirect URL from the add-on's ID.
+To simplify testing, set your add-on's ID explicitly using the

-applications key (otherwise, each time you temporarily install the add-on, you'll get a different redirect URL).
+browser_specific_settings key (otherwise, each time you temporarily install the add-on, you get a different redirect URL).

 You'll use the redirect URL in two places: